tangomon-game/tangomon/README.txt

 game in the middle of a battle.

-When you have learned a tangoji, you can convert it to a "tangokan" via the menu in the map screen accessed by the Enter key.
+When you have learned a tangoji, you can convert it to a "tangokan" via the menu in the map screen accessed by the Escape key.
 Tangokans are used to convince other tangomon to join your team.
 At the end of a battle, one of your active tangokans may activate.
 When this happens, you have to correctly give the tangoji used to create it.
 If you fail, the tangokan will revert back into a tangoji.

 After using a tangokan, your tangomon will periodically test your memory of, so make sure you really know every tangoji you convert into a